-The Trustee should understand the risks to their funding plans, particularly those related to funding, investment and the employer covenant.
+The Trustee should understand the risks to its funding plans, particularly those related to funding, investment and the Employer covenant.

 Risk How the Trustee manage this risk Employer covenant The Employer may not be able to continue to pay contributions or make good deficits in the future.
 The impact of this scenario is considered in section 2 of this report.
-The Trustees commissioned a formal Employer covenant review by EY as part of the valuation, to get a sufficiently accurate assessment of Employer support.
+The Trustee commissioned a formal covenant review by EY as part of the valuation to get a sufficiently accurate assessment of Employer support.
 This concluded that covenant of the Employer was strong and therefore could pay the required contributions and underwrite Scheme risks.
-It was also noted that the covenant position had improved since the assessment made for the 2015 actuarial valuation, the cash flow position was very strong and there were very few items to be paid for from the cash flow and no amortisation of debt.
+This has been taken into account when setting assumptions for the technical provisions, contributions and investment strategy.
 Investment If future investment returns are lower than allowed for in the valuation assumptions, assets will not grow in value as expected, and the funding level will fall.
-This places greater reliance on the employer covenant since the employer would need to help put scheme funding back on track.
-The Trustee manages this risk by using prudent assumptions in the valuation, by monitoring investment risks and performance, and also keeping the investment strategy under regular review.
+This places greater reliance on the Employer covenant since the Employer would need to help put scheme funding back on track.
+The Trustee manages the risk by using prudent assumptions in the valuation, by monitoring investment risks and performance, and also keeping the investment strategy under regular review.
 The risk in the investment strategy has also been incrementally reduced over time.
 Funding Over time, the funding position will depend on the extent to which future experience matches the assumptions made.
 In particular, if life expectancy improves at a faster pace than allowed for in the valuation assumptions, then pensions will need to be paid for longer, so the liabilities will increase and the funding level will fall.
-The Trustee has adopted Scheme specific mortality base tables derived using Hymans Robertson's Club Vita data bank which allows the Trustee to use the best available information when setting longevity assumptions.
+The Trustee has adopted Scheme specific mortality base tables derived using Club Vita's data bank which allows the Trustee to use the best available information when setting longevity assumptions.
 By incorporating an allowance for future longevity improvements in the actuarial assumptions the Trustee can lessen the future adverse impact of such improvements.
-Subsequent to the valuation the Trustee entered into a buy-in policy covering the vast majority of pensioner liabilities.
-This removes the longevity risk for this part of the membership.
+The Trustee entered into a buy-in policy in 2018 covering the vast majority of pensioner liabilities.
+This removes the longevity risk for this part of membership.